muskox/nagios_plugins/README.md

 ### Caveats

-This script only works with the twentyeleven theme.
+This script only works with themes that tell their version number in the HTML meta data.
+This works on many themes and I have personally tested the twentyeleven theme.

 ### TODO